allan-gounden/how-to-secure-your-win11-pc/README.md

  - Try to use a VPN

  - You can do additional steps for privacy concerns (not covered in this guide).
 This guide should make your Windows 11 PC really hard to hack but you still will be tracked!
 Nothing is 100% safe.
-The Germans (government, industry, billionaires etc.) should not be able to hack you (except with expensive 0-days and they should get fixed fast, maybe play the honeypot \*g\*), maybe the NSA.
+The Germans (government, industry, billionaires etc.) should not be able to hack you (except with expensive 0-days.
+They should get fixed fast and are finite.
+Maybe play the honeypot \*g\*), maybe the NSA.
 Always install the newest updates and do not do anything illegal!

 Pardon me for my bad english but they brainwashed me (no joke!) and I am still recovering.
 (Political parties in germany [Yes all the big ones!
 They worked together with german billionaires because i told them the truth and knew some things they call "secrets" (criminal acts) but in my opinion everybody should know.
 They are incompetent, corrupt, cowards.
 Yes I am ANGRY 😡 ]) Had to train for a few years to recover.